QSMV Dominion Monarch: Indian Ocean, Egypt and Mediterranean

 By then the Allies had won the North African Campaign and invaded Sicily, and had resumed normal convoys between Egypt and Britain through the Mediterranean.
 The ship joined Convoy MKF 22, which was on its way from Port Said to the Firth of Clyde, and Dominion Monarch reached Liverpool on 9 September.
-There she landed 3,429 troops and stayed for 25 days for drydocking.
+There, she landed 3,429 troops and remained for a further 25 days for drydocking.

-The ship then joined Convoy KMF 25, which left Liverpool on 16 October, went through the Mediterranean and was bound for Alexandria.
+The ship then joined Convoy KMF 25, which left Liverpool on 16 October, went through the Mediterranean bound for Alexandria.
 Dominion Monarch continued to Port Said, arriving on 31 October.
 Two days later she sailed in Convoy XIF 3 to Italy, and on 6 November reached Augusta, Sicily where she embarked 3,630 troops.
 She joined Convoy MKF 25A, which was en route from Port Said to the Firth of Clyde, arriving on 24 November.
 Dominion Monarch reached Liverpool the next day and spent the next nine days under repair.